How does PPC advertising work?

 Clearly, with growing technology, such crimes have become almost impossible to detect.

-Although click fraud is becoming a case of increasing litigation, it is not enough to prevent it completely as this is a widespread global crime which is not limited to a certain area.
+Although click fraud is becoming a case of increasing litigation, it is not enough to prevent it entirely.
+This is a widespread global crime that is not limited to a specific area.

 What measures can be taken?

-There are various methods to do just that – specially designed ad verification services which add firewalls that gives an option to the advertiser to block clicks and conceal the ads to certain users, competitors and bots – Botman being one of the leading players in the market.
+There are various methods to protect against click fraud – specially designed ad verification services that add firewalls that give the advertiser an option to block clicks and conceal the ads to individual users, competitors, and bots – Botman being one of the leading players in the market.

 What measures are being taken?

-Any unusual or incessant pattern of clicking is being immediately looked into and tracked to eliminate the root source.
+Any unusual or incessant clicking pattern is being immediately looked into and tracked to eliminate the root source.

-It has been estimated that almost 16.4 billion dollars have been lost due to ad fraud in 2017 itself, click fraud is the major reason.
+It has been estimated that almost 16.4 billion dollars have been lost due to ad fraud in 2017 itself, click fraud being the primary reason.

-Most minor companies do not even know of this injustice and are being cheated by the millions, even before they start to establish their position in the economy.
+Most minor companies do not even know of this injustice and are being cheated by the millions, even before establishing their position in the economy.

-It’s become a case of utmost importance to create awareness and better technological solutions to stop this crime for good.
+It’s become of utmost importance to create awareness and better technological solutions to stop this crime for good.